TritonDataCenter/node-triton/README.md

 identify object instances in API requests, and returns response payload in JSON format.
 The CLI covers both basic and advanced usage of [CloudAPI](https://apidocs.joyent.com/cloudapi/).

-As a lightweight programmable interface for CloudAPI, the `triton` CLI supports both name or UUID identification of object instances and the use of short ID, as well as the choice between concise tabular responses and full JSON responses.

-**The `triton` CLI is currently in beta and will be expanded over time to support all CloudAPI commands, eventually replacing `node-smartdc` as both the API client library for Triton cloud and the command line tool.**
+**The `triton` CLI is currently in beta (effectively because it does not yet have *complete* coverage of all commands from node-smartdc) and will be expanded over time to support all CloudAPI commands, eventually replacing `node-smartdc` as both the API client library for Triton cloud and the command line tool.**

 ## Setup